Meet the history-makers of the 2024 elections

 By Andrew Menezes and Annette Choi, CNN

-(CNN) — The winners of several elections up and down the ballot will be making history this year, CNN projects.
+(CNN) — The winners of several elections up and down the ballot will make history this year, CNN projects.

-A victory for the Republican presidential ticket would see Ohio Sen. JD Vance sworn in as the first millennial vice president.
+With Donald Trump winning a second term as president, his running mate, Ohio Sen. JD Vance, is poised to be sworn in as the nation’s first millennial vice president.

-Both parties are also poised to welcome a diverse group of newly elected lawmakers in Congress and in state executive offices.
+Both parties are also set to welcome a diverse group of newly elected lawmakers in Congress and in state executive offices.

 Among the projected winners in US Senate races are Democrats Lisa Blunt Rochester of Delaware and Angela Alsobrooks of Maryland, who – in addition to becoming their states’ first Black senators – will also be the first two Black women to serve simultaneously in the chamber.

-Note: Correction: This article has been updated to reflect Ayotte’s historic milestone.
-She is the first Republican woman to be elected governor of New Hampshire.